Facepunch Studios

 Facepunch Studios Ltd is a British video game developer and publisher headquartered in Birmingham, England, founded in June 2004 and incorporated on 17 March 2009 by Garry Newman.
 The company is most known for its sandbox video game Garry's Mod and survival game Rust.
-Facepunch is currently developing a successor to Garry's Mod titled s&box.
+Facepunch is currently developing S&box, which is regarded as a spiritual successor to Garry's Mod.

 History

 Facepunch Studios was founded by Garry Newman in June 2004 for the forthcoming release of Facewound.
 Newman and his collaborators intended to use this studio name instead of one of their personal names to appear more professional.
 The name "Facepunch" came from the brainstorming of names for the game Facewound – where something "stupidly macho" was required.
 Two names were chosen at the end: Facepunch and Facewound.
 Facewound was used for the game, but Facepunch was deemed "too funny sounding to just leave to die" – and so was used as the name for the company.

 In 2004, Garry Newman started the development of Garry's Mod, originally a side project, which eventually took over the Facewound forum as well as most of Newman's time.
 Facewound was later postponed and cancelled, and Facepunch Studio disbanded.
 Garry's Mod has become the flagship game of Facepunch Studios, regularly being one of the top played Steam games, having been released near Steam's inception.
 As of March 2023, the studio has over 50 employees.